bxforce/bnc-hlf/docs/add-orderer.md

 Here we will create a new channel definition that needs to be signed by both organizations and then submitted to the network.

+In machine1 of org1 do:

 ````aidl
 bnc channel add-orderer --config-folder $PWD/config -f config-deploy-org1.yaml  -h config-hosts.yaml -o orderer7.bnc.com -p 10052 --addTLS --systemChannel
 ````

 ### Step4: Sign the new system-channel update by org1

+In machine1 of org1 do:

 ````aidl
 bnc channel sign-definition --config-folder $PWD/config -f config-deploy-org1.yaml -h config-hosts.yaml -c /tmp/hyperledger-fabric-network/artifacts/system-channel/addOrderer/config_update_as_envelope_pb.pb  --addOrderer --systemChannel